ntavelis/auth-email/README.md

 You can read more about queues on Laravel's documentation https://laravel.com/docs/5.4/queues.

+## Validation

+This package adds one more validation rule called `alpha_spaces`.
+It considers valid alphanumeric characters and spaces, and is used to validate the `name`, on the registration form.

+You can find the display message in, `resources/lang/en/validation.php`, and if you are interested the validation logic is located in this packages ServiceProvider on the register method.

 ## Generated Files
 List of all the generated files from the `auth:email` command: